mmbman/Katagiri/1979-08-01-Diamond-Sutra-Emptiness.md

 # Diamond Sutra: Emptiness
 ## August 1, 1979 Dharma Talk by Dainin Katagiri Roshi
 ### Transcribed by Kikan Michael Howard
+#### What is a Buddha, and what does a Buddha experience?
+Katagiri Roshi describes three kinds of enlightenment: kaku (awareness), satori, and sho (realization or verification).
+He explains three aspects of the utmost, right, perfect enlightenment from the Diamond Sutra: the marklessness of all things, the marklessness of their emptiness, and the marklessness of their suchness.
+Also: Why we exist, how to experience spiritual security, and why we shouldn’t get *too* caught up in Buddhist Psychology.

 <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/the-diamond-sutra-chapter-7-emptiness" target="_blank">Listen to the original recording</a>

+<a href="https://katagiritranscripts.podbean.com/e/diamond-sutra-emptiness/" target="_blank">Listen to the transcript read by Kikan</a>

 <a class="nr-custom-trigger">Listen using NaturalReader</a>